rex9840/DataStructureAndAlgorithm-python/README.md

 # DataStructureAndAlgorithm-python
+---
-This repo consist the data structure and algorithm  in pthon.
+This repo consist the data structure and algorithm  in python.